Sneak Preview: Read about these five common homemade yogurt problems and mistakes beginners often make. I hope you will be inspired to try again.

-Usually, you can make 3-4 batches before you need to start over with store-bought yogurt.
-Traditional yogurt starters can be purchased online that are re-usable for a much longer time.
+Usually, you can make 3-4 batches before you start over with store-bought yogurt.
+However, traditional yogurt starters for sale online are reusable for a much longer time.

 Are you looking to tweak your method of making Greek yogurt?
 Don’t miss my video showing one way to do it.

 Can I freeze yogurt to use as a starter for my next batch?

 Put about 1/4 cup of your (unflavored) freshest homemade yogurt in a small plastic container.
 Placing it in your freezer and saving it for a rainy day is a good idea.

 Think of this frozen yogurt as an insurance starter for the day you forget and accidentally eat the last yogurt, go on vacation, or need a break but don’t want to give up the idea forever.